Citrinate/FreePackages/README.md

 #### ImportStoreFilters

-`"ImportStoreFilters": <true/false>`

-Example: `"ImportStoreFilters": true,`
+`bool` type with default value of `false`.
 If set to `true`, the plugin will use the ignored games, ignored tags, and ignored content descriptor settings you use on the Steam storefront, in addition to any other filters you define.

-> `bool` type with default value of `false`.

 ---

 #### Categories

-`"Categories": [<CategoryIDs>]`

-Example: `"Categories": [1, 22],`
+`HashSet<uint>` type with default value of `[]`.
 Packages must contain an app with at least one of these `CategoryIDs` or they will not be added to your account.
 You can leave this empty to allow for all categories.

 <details>
   <summary>List of Category IDs</summary>